oracle-samples/idm-samples/idcs-sdk-sample-apps/nodejs/README.md

 The sample web application needs an application's Client ID and Secret to establish communication with Oracle Identity Cloud Service.
 Follow the referenced tutorial to register an application.

-Access the Oracle Identity Cloud Service console, and add a trusted application with the following information:
+Access the Oracle Identity Cloud Service console, and add a Confidential Application with the following information:
 - Populate the Details pane as follows, and then click Next.
     Name: SDK Web Application
     Description: SDK Web Application